-Episodes of electric shocks can come on suddenly, and unfortunately, they remain one of the least-understood symptoms of menopause.
+Unfortunately, electric shocks remain one of the least-understood symptoms of menopause.
 Although more research is needed to truly pinpoint the source of these electrical sensations in the head and body, it's important to learn all there is to know about current possible causes so that you can get a treatment plan underway.

 About Feelings of Electric Shock

-Osteoporosis.
-Women suffering from osteoporosis may be more prone to electric sensations in the body, as the loss in bone density could damage the thousands of nerves within the spine.
+- Osteoporosis.
+Women suffering from osteoporosis may be more prone to electric sensations in the body as the loss in bone density could damage the nerves within the spine.

 Coping with Electric Shock in Head and Body

-Fortunately, these tips can help you find relief from these uncomfortable sensations:
+Fortunately, the following tips can help you find relief from these uncomfortable sensations:

-Relax.
-High stress levels cause a buildup of cortisol, a neurotransmitter that can increase your chances of electric shocks.
-Keep cortisol levels low by giving yourself half an hour a day to relax; meditation, breathing exercises, or even reading a book can lower stress levels.
+- Relax.
+High stress levels cause a buildup of cortisol, a hormone that can increase your chances of electric shocks.
+Give yourself at least half an hour a day to destress by meditating, doing breathing exercises, partaking in a favorite hobby, etc.

-Switch prescriptions.
-If you are experiencing this sensation as a result of prescription drugs, talk to your doctor about reducing dosage or switching medication.
+- Review your medications.
+If you are experiencing this sensation as a result of prescription drugs, talk to your doctor about reducing the dosage or switching medications.

 - Consider herbal supplements.
 Some alternative treatments contain plant estrogens to help raise estrogen levels - like phytoestrogenic herbal supplements containing dong quai, black cohosh, etc. - or work with your body to nourish endocrine glands for optimal hormonal health, such as the hormone-regulating supplement Macafem.